Lilly Endowment Community Scholarship 2018

 - Hold a grade point average equivalent to 8.0 or better on a 12.0 point system.

-Please note: A student whose parent, grandparent, child, step-child, grandchild, great grandchild, spouse, brother, sister, brother-in-law, or sister-in-law of someone who, during the last five years, has served as a member of the Scholarship Committee, board, or staff of the Community Foundation of Wabash County is not eligible for a Lilly Endowment Community Scholarship.
+Please note: A student whose parent, step-parent, grandparent, great grandparent, spouse, brother, sister, brother-in-law, or sister-in-law, during the last five years, has served as a member of the Scholarship Committee, board, or staff of the Community Foundation of Wabash County is not eligible for a Lilly Endowment Community Scholarship.
 Spouses of anyone listed previously are also ineligible.

 Applicants will be evaluated on the scholarship application form and the following criteria:

 - The student exhibits an appreciation and understanding of the value of education and the potential to succeed in college.

 - The student exhibits an achievement in academics, extra-curricular activities, community service, and/or work.

 - The student exhibits good character, maturity, and leadership abilities.

 - The student demonstrates a commitment to improving the quality of life in the community through volunteer and service activities.